haywirelabs/hwl/resumes/resumeTech.md

 * Lead Continuous Integration team for Centers for Medicare & Medicaid Services (CMS) Healthcare.gov LEARN project
 * Act as point-of-contact regarding Continuous Integration, automated testing, application deployment, and technical security issues
 * Development on supporting projects on an ad hoc basis
-* Software architecture, design and development on the Aquilent Olympus product from concept to V1.0 release
+* Software architecture, UX/UI design and development on the Aquilent Olympus product from concept to V1.0 release
 * Work with stakeholders to identify User Interface (UI) and functional solutions for managing government-industry cloud environments, focusing on Amazon Web Services (AWS)
 * Systems analysis and development for Medicaid.gov
+* Deliver responsive and accessible front-end web applications - 508 Compliant and WAI-ARIA

 _Achievements_